angelacorte/fieldVMC/README.md

 the resource (resp. success) distribution flows, the thicker they are, the more resource (resp. success) is being transferred.

 The experiments are:
-- _oneRoot_: self-construction from a single node (growth from seed),
+- _selfConstruction_: self-construction from a single node (growth from seed),
-- _cutting_: self-repair after disruption (network segmentation) with no regeneration (cutting).
+- _selfRepair_: self-repair after disruption (network segmentation) with no regeneration (cutting).
    The segmentation is performed by removing a part of the structure after 500 simulated seconds, and the nodes are not able to regenerate the missing part;
-- _graft_: self-integration of multiple FieldVMC systems (grafting).
+- _selfIntegration_: self-integration of multiple FieldVMC systems (grafting).
    Two distinct structures are created, and after 500 simulated seconds, they are merged into a single structure;
-- _graftWithMoreLeaders_: self-segmentation of a larger structure (budding).
+- _selfSegmentation_: self-segmentation of a larger structure (budding).
   Two distinct structures are created with possibly more than leader each; after 500 simulated seconds, they are merged into a single structure;
-- _graftWithSpawning_: self-optimisation of multiple large structures into a more efficient one (abscission and regrowth).
+- _selfOptimisation_: self-optimisation of multiple large structures into a more efficient one (abscission and regrowth).
   Two distinct structures are created, and after 500 simulated seconds, they are merged into a single structure.
   During the simulation, nodes are able to spawn new nodes and destroy the ones that are not useful anymore, resulting in an optimized structure.
+- _classicVMC_: implementation of the classic VMC model, starting from a single node, with spawning of new nodes but no destruction of them;
+- _cuttingClassicVMC_: same of the previous one, but with the cutting of a part of the structure after 500 simulated seconds;
+- _fixedLeader_: implementation of our FieldVMC model, with optimized parameters to be as close as possible to the classic VMC model;
+- _cuttingFixedLeader_: same of the previous one, but with the cutting of a part of the structure after 500 simulated seconds;
+- _fixedLeaderOptimizer_: implementation of our FieldVMC model in order to evaluate the optimized parameters used in the comparison with the classic VMC model.

 ### Walk-through the experiments

-This section provides a brief overview of the _oneRoot_ experiment, to give an idea of how the experiments work.
+This section provides a brief overview of the _selfConstruction_ experiment, to give an idea of how the experiments work.
-The _oneRoot_ experiment simulates the self-construction of a structure from a single node.
+The _selfConstruction_ experiment simulates the self-construction of a structure from a single node.
 The detailed instructions to reproduce the experiment are in the section "[Reproduce the entire experiment](#reproduce-the-entire-experiment)".

-The simulation can be launched with the command `./gradlew runOneRootGraphic`, or the one in the section "[Extremely quick-start](#extremely-quick-start-of-a-basic-experiment----bazfish-users-only)".
+The simulation can be launched with the command `./gradlew runSelfConstructionGraphic`, or the one in the section "[Extremely quick-start](#extremely-quick-start-of-a-basic-experiment----bazfish-users-only)".
 Once the simulation has started, the Alchemist GUI will open.
 After the time needed for Alchemist to load the simulation,